-As with the previous rounds, all five monitored PoEs have official public health SOPs on site, outlining measures that should be taken during the pandemic.
+As with the previous round, all five monitored PoEs have official public health SOPs on site, outlining measures that should be taken during the pandemic.
 All five PoEs contain guidance on preventative measures for staff, registration of travellers, as well as processes for the notification of suspected cases and medical referrals for unwell travellers.
 However, only SOPs at Fishkhabour, Bashmagh and Ibrahim Al-Khalil contain information concerning the health screening of travellers, while guidance for managing migration flows is only featured in the SOPs at Ibrahim Al-Khalil and Zurbatiyah.
-Additionally, Ibrahim Al-Khalil, Al-Shalamcha and Zurbatiyah have in place a mechanism to reduce overcrowding (i.e. ropes, queues), while Basghmagh, Fishkhabour, and Ibrahim Al-Khalil (outgoing gate) do not have one in place.
+Additionally, while Ibrahim Al-Khalil (incoming gate), Al-Shalamcha and Zurbatiyah have in place a mechanism to reduce overcrowding (i.e. ropes, queues), Basghmagh, Fishkhabour, and Ibrahim Al-Khalil (outgoing gate) do not have one in place.
 Otherwise, staff at all PoEs except Fishkhabour have been trained on implementing the procedures included in the SOPs.
-This training took place in February-March 2020 at Ibrahim Al-Khalil, Zurbatiyah and Bashmagh, while at Al-Shalamcha it was delivered in July 2020.